5 Herbs For Respiratory Health That You Need To Know About

 0 comments

-Respiratory health - we have heard a lot about this in recent months.
-Breathing is obviously very important to 1) life and 2) living well.
-If you’re anything like us you’re probably keen to know how you can support it naturally, so we’ve compiled a list of our favourite herbs for respiratory health!
+If you’re anything like us you’re probably keen to know how you can support it naturally, so we’ve compiled a list of our favourite herbs for respiratory health.

-Thyme
+1. Thyme

-We are profoundly lucky to live close to central Otago and its abundance of wild thymeWe hero this amazing plant in our Chest TonicThroat Spray, Defence Elixir as well as Fire Cider.
-Thyme has been used traditionally for years as it is an incredible herb for respiratory health, supporting both the chest and airways.
-It has anti microbial, anti bacterial and anti fungal properties that can support not only the lungs but digestive and skin systems.
+We are profoundly lucky to live close to Central Otago and its abundance of wild thymeWe hero this amazing plant in our Chest TonicThroat Spray, Defence Elixir as well as Fire Cider.
 You can take thyme as a tea, a tincture, a glycetract or simply infuse it in honey and take when needed.

 This amazing New Zealand native plant acts as a great herb for respiratory health as it helps to support an irritated respiratory system.
-Kumerahou helps to support bronchial and lung health.
-It is a bitter plant but can help to support stubborn respiratory conditions as it helps to thin and bring mucus up.
+Kūmerahou helps to support bronchial and lung health.
+It is a bitter plant but it can help to support stubborn respiratory conditions as it helps to thin and bring mucus up.

-Kumerahou's expectorant action is from the saponins which are a main active constituent of this plant.
+Kūmerahou's expectorant action is from the saponins which are the main active constituent of this plant.
 Saponins help to dissolve things (a bit like a soap) so this is how it can help to clear and support your breathing.
-Traditionally in Rongoā, kumerahou was used internally for anything to do with breathing.
+Traditionally in rongoā, merahou was used internally for anything to do with breathing.
 Visually, it has beautiful yellow flowers and is found mostly in the North Island, but you can find it as a tincture or in a tea.

-Hoheria
+3. Hoheria

-This is another amazing New Zealand native that is a great herb for respiratory health!
-Hoheria, more commonly known as lacebark, works as a demulcent (calming), an expectorant, anti-inflammatory, antimicrobial, and also as a broncho spasmolytic.
+This is another amazing New Zealand native that is a great herb for respiratory health.
+Hoheria, more commonly known as lacebark, works as a demulcent (calming), an expectorant, anti-inflammatory, antimicrobial, and also as a bronchospasmolytic.
 It helps to calm irritated airways and also is a New Zealand alternative to marshmallow and slippery elm (which is over harvested).

 Hoheria is really ‘goopy’ due to the high amount of mucilage contained (that goopiness coats linings which can help to calm irritation or inflammation).
 This ‘goopiness’ makes it ideal for helping people who have coughs and irritated airways or digestive tract conditions.
 Hoheria was also used as a poultice topically to help calm burns.
 Often it is taken as a tincture or as a strong infusion (tea).

-White horehound is a native to Europe, north Africa and Asia.
+White horehound is a native to Europe, North Africa and Asia.
 It has white flowers which are produced in summer.
 In herbal medicine both the flowers and the leaves are used.
 Horehound has been used traditionally for years as a herb for respiratory health because it helps support relaxed and efficient breathing and also helps support sore throats and coughing fits.

 Luckily for us, it is another amazing plant that grows prolifically in Central Otago.
 In techy speak, horehound helps to support the laryngeal and bronchial mucous membranes.
 When you take white horehound its stimulant action works on the mucus production in the body, and helps the body to get rid of it.
 This plant works on both the upper and lower sections of the respiratory system and also contains anti microbial properties.

 It is a powerful herb to support respiratory health, and is luckily so abundant it's considered a weed!
-That is why we use it in our Chest Tonic and Defence Elixir!
+That is why we use it in our Chest Tonic and Defence Elixir.

-Akeake
+5. Akeake

 This is why we’ve added it to the list of amazing herbs for respiratory health.
 This plant is definitely one to know about when you are wanting to support your lungs.
 You can take this plant as a tincture, tea or in a tonic.
 We celebrate akeake in our amazing Chest Tonic and Anti-Flam.